coronel08/my-notes/notes/docs/aws.md

     -   must import the AWS X-Ray SDK and install X-Ray daemon to enable it
     -   Tracing - end to end way to follow requests
         -   Segments/SubSegments - details on app/service
-        -   Sampling - amount of requests sent
+        -   Sampling - amount of requests sent, can control amount of data that you record and modify sampling behavior without having to redeploy
         -   Annotations - Key-Value pairs used to index traces and use with filters
         -   Metadata - Key-Value pairs, not indexed or used for searching
     -   If not working in:
-        -   EC2 ensure IAM role has proper permissions and daemon running
+        -   EC2 ensure IAM role has proper permissions and daemon running.
+The X-Ray daemon uses the instances profile role automatically.
         -   AWS Lambda ensure IAM role has IAM execution role and X-ray is imported into code

 | CloudWatch                                          | CloudTrail                          | Config                                           |